Systems Architect · Organizational Builder · Associate Director

 Career Arc

-Twenty-five years, across most sectors and most levels — and the work got done.
+Twenty-five years, across most sectors and most levels.
+The work got done.

 The pattern has never changed: enter, read the situation clearly, identify what is needed, and build the solution.
 There were drafts.
 There were tests.
 There were moments of building the plane while flying it.
 Every time, I learned.
 Every time, I delivered.